 Content marketing: How to get started

 You may have a blog that you post to regularly, or perhaps you’re active on social media.
 But despite this activity, do you have a strategy?
 Are you making progress?
 And toward what?
-If you’re not sure, here’s how to refine your content marketing program when you’ve already been producing content.
+If you’re not sure, here’s how to refine your content marketing strategy when you’ve already been producing content.

 Establish benchmarks

 At this point in the game, your main goal should be to just get things posted in a more organized and strategic way.
 If you don’t have any specific metrics for success, or if you’re not sure what you should be measuring, start by establishing some benchmarks to measure future content against.
 For example, keep track of the traffic to your blog and specific types of content (e.g. infographics v. long-form content).
 Track the number of visits, clicks and engagements against content geared toward a specific audience/buyer persona.
+Do the same thing across all of your social media channels.

 Get organized